mike-li8/Power-BI-Business-Insights-360/README.md

 | 	August 2021	 | 	2021	 | 	12	 | 	Q4	 |

-## Data Tables Provided by Data Engineer
+## Data Tables Prepared by Data Engineer
-AtliQ's data engineers provided various dimension and fact tables stored in a MySQL database schema.
+AtliQ's data engineers prepared various dimension and fact tables stored in a MySQL database schema.

 ### Dimension Tables
 Sample records from each table are provided below.
 For readability, primary key values have been converted to natural numbers.